StewBC/retromate/README.md

 - Apple II: [AppleWin](https://github.com/AppleWin/AppleWin)
 - Commodore 64: [VICE](https://vice-emu.sourceforge.io/)
 - Atari XL: [Altirra](https://www.virtualdub.org/altirra.html)

+For all of these emulators to work on Windows, you will need npcap.
+It can be downloaded from https://npcap.com/#download.
+I have found many versions of VICE (I have 5 x64.exe's on my system right now), and with only 1 was I able to configure RRNet and get it working.
+The Apple 2 version needs to know in which slot the Uthernet II card is.
+The program and launcher have this in the file name.
+By default, it is called rmate3, which indicates the Network Card is in Slot 3.
+Rename according to your own needs.

 ## Code & Development
 The Apple II, Atari XL, and C64 versions are built with `cc65` and written mostly in C. The high-resolution drawing code - originally created in 6502 assembly, by Oliver Schmidt, for `cc65-Chess` is reused here.